genderkit/genderkit/_articles/packing.md

 Packers come in different sizes.
 Bear in mind that penises get bigger during arousal, so don't try and order a packer that has the length of an erect penis unless you want to look like you are in a permanent state of arousal.

-If you are using a packer as part of sex, be aware that it may transfer sexually transmitted diseases from one partner to another.
-You may want to use a condom over the packer, or sterilise the packer between uses - but remember that only packers made from silicone can be sterilised.
+### What kinds are there?

+Multiple different kinds of packers are available, including:

+- *DIY packers:* using home made packers such as rolled up socks, or condoms filled with hair gel or "gak".
+- *packers with built in STP:* these packers are designed with a built in funnel and tube that allows you to urinate out of them while standing ("standing to pee").
+You can also buy devices to do this which are not used for packing, normally called [STP devices]({% link _articles/stp-devices.md %}).
+- *prosthetic packers:* these attach to your body using surgical glue so that they stay in place even when underwear is removed.
+More expensive models may be highly realistic and airbrushed to give a natural variation in colour.
+- *packers designed for use in penetrative sex:* packers which contain a bendable rod or which can be inflated.

 ### Are there other options?

-If you find that you are still unhappy when packing, there are more risky and permanent surgical options of [phalloplasty]({% link _articles/phalloplasty.md %}) or [metoidioplasty]({% link _articles/metoidioplasty.md %}).
+If you find that you are still unhappy when packing, there are the more risky and permanent surgical options of [phalloplasty]({% link _articles/phalloplasty.md %}) or [metoidioplasty]({% link _articles/metoidioplasty.md %}).

 ### How much will it cost?

 Basic packers can cost as little as £15, but more realistic packers can cost much more.

-UK retailers of packers and harnesses are [Lovehoney](https://www.lovehoney.co.uk) and [Uberkinky](http://www.uberkinky.co.uk), who both advertise options for "discreet packaging".
-Outside the UK, specialist manufacturers of higher quality packers include [Transthetics](https://transthetics.com/).